-The accompanying condensed consolidated financial statements have been prepared in accordance with accounting standards set by the Financial Accounting Standards Board (FASB).
+The accompanying condensed consolidated financial statements have been prepared in accordance with accounting standards set by the FASB.
 The FASB sets generally accepted accounting principles (GAAP) that the Company follows to ensure its financial condition, results of operations, and cash flows are consistently reported.
-References to GAAP issued by the FASB in these notes to the financial statements are to the FASB Accounting Standards Codification (ASC).
+References to GAAP issued by the FASB in these notes to the financial statements are to the FASB ASC.
 The Company has reclassified certain amounts relating to its prior period results to conform to its current period presentation.
-These reclassifications have not changed the results of operations of prior periods.